Mii

 CID

 Every Mii has a unique ID (known as a Mii ID, character ID, or CID) derived from its creation timestamp and other data.
-(For more information, read the WiiBrew article.)
+(For more information, read the WiiBrew articlearrow-up-right.)

 When you utilize NWC24 to retrieve the user's friends list, you are able to query a friend's attached Mii and retrieve a usable CID.
 (For more in-depth information about the friends list, see its available methods.)
 Internally, the CID is converted to a usable index.